MosenzonTal/DevOpsDaily/README.md

 </p>

 **DevOpsDaily is a simple RESTful API application to provide access to a database of users and performing various actions on it.**
+For simplicity, the database will be stored as a simple JSON file in the following format: users.json:
+{
+“duncan_long”: {
+“id”: “drekaner”,
+“name”: “Duncan Long”,
+“favorite_color”: “Blue”
+},
+“kelsea_head”: {
+“id”: “wagshark”,
+“name”: “Kelsea Head”,
+“favorite_color”: “Ping”
+},

+}